 - LIGHTING Make sure your lighting is on point.
 Whether you're using our kits designed for TikToks or a lamp, make sure the lighting is bright enough and looks natural.

 - ADJUST Make sure your phone isn't crooked.
 Nothing screams amateur more than a crooked video.
 Combat this by finding a good spot to hold your phone, or invest into a tripod.
-Our Mobile Creator Kit XL includes all those necessary items we just listed.
+Our Mobile Creator Lighting & Audio Kit includes all those necessary items we just listed.

 - DISTANCE Nail your distance from the camera.
 Not too close, but not too far.
 Find that "just right" distance so people can see your facial expressions, but not too close where you fill up the entire frame.